Testing Frequently Asked Questions

 For international clients- Attention: Ann Solatycki

 We accept whole blood and DNA Monday-Saturday.
-Cell cultures are only accepted Monday-Thursday, and we prefer to be notified in advance of their arrival.
-PreventionGenetics is closed on major Holidays.
+Cell cultures and prenatal specimens are only accepted Monday-Thursday, and we prefer to be notified in advance of their arrival.
+PreventionGenetics is closed on major holidays.

 Can I ship specimens by regular postal mail?